erlmachine/erlmachine/README.md

 2. Machines registry are inside of ecosystem  network  (via SYN);

-3. Each machine can have its own serial number and tagged with an unique vehicle number;
+3. Each machine can have its own domain name inside a cluster and tagged by the unique serial number;

 4. Each produced data piece can be tracked with its own tracking number inside a system.